axtk/groundstate/README.md

 [Live demo](https://codesandbox.io/p/sandbox/trcg3p?file=%2Fsrc%2FPlusButton.jsx)

-With these few edits, we transformed a local state setup to a shared state setup.
+With these few edits (React Context + `Store` + `useStore()`), we transformed the local state to the shared state.
 Whenever the counter is incremented by clicking `PlusButton`, the `Display` component gets notified and updated with the new counter value.
+Note that the interaction with the state remains intact.

 The example above shows the essential parts of the Groundstate's shared state setup.
-The `Store` class serves as a container for the shared state value (`new Store(0)` in the code snippet above) that provides a way to access and modify this value, while the `useStore()` hook unpacks the shared state value and subscribes the component to its updates (with an option to [fine-tune](#responsiveness-to-store-updates) this subscription).
+The `Store` class serves as a container for the shared state value (`new Store(0)` in the code block above) that provides a way to access and modify this value, while the `useStore()` hook unpacks the shared state value and subscribes the component to its updates (with an option to [fine-tune](#responsiveness-to-store-updates) this subscription).

 ### Painless transition from local state to shared state and vice versa